CppCMS 0.0.4 Released

 - Session storage backend is simplified and optimized for cgi when it is compiled in embedded mode.

-, but unfortunately I do not have an access to real ARM hardware with installed Linux system, so...
+Everything was cross compiled for arm and tested with qemu-arm, but unfortunately I do not have an access to real ARM hardware with installed Linux system, so...

 I need your help: